 Pare Down Your Appliances

-The first step to decluttering and organizing your kitchen appliances it to group them by use: frequently used, rarely used, and never used.
+The first step to decluttering and organizing your kitchen appliances is to group them by use: frequently used, rarely used, and never used.
 If you have limited kitchen storage space, it’s important to allocate it wisely by owning appliances that have multiple uses.
 Scrutinize your appliances to make sure their uses are robust and not one-note.

-A... stock pot can produce a batch of perfectly cooked rice.
+For example, consider buying a high-quality blender that can double as a food processor.
+Do you really need a panini press when you already have a waffle iron?
+A stockpot can produce a batch of perfectly cooked rice.
 There is really no need for a rice cooker unless you use it daily.

 02 of 07